Lodging a Representation

 - Your signature

-- The address or another reference for the proposal you are objecting to
+- The address or another reference for the proposal you are making a representation to

-- The reasons why you object to the proposal
+- The reasons why you are making a representation to the proposal

-When Do I Need to Lodge my Objection?
+When Do I Need to Lodge my representation?

-Who Can Object to a Planning Permit Application?
+Who Can make a representation to a Planning Permit Application?

-Anyone can object to a proposal, which has been advertised by Council, whether you are a neighbour or are just generally concerned about a proposed use or development.
+Anyone can make representation to a proposal, which has been advertised by Council, whether you are a neighbour or are just generally concerned about a proposed use or development.

-Once an objection is lodged, the application will go to the monthly Southern Midlands Council Meeting.
+Once a representation is lodged, the application will go to the monthly Southern Midlands Council Meeting.

 Meetings are open to the public.
 If you would like to attend the meeting, please contact Council’s Planning Section on contact to find out the date and time of the meeting.